Weekly Horoscope: A tarot reading of March 7 - March 13, 2022

 Gemini March 2022 Horoscope

 Continuing with the theme of last week’s reading, this week, we need to carve out more time to find a state of ‘balance and rest’ within our lives.
 However, more than just basic rest and relaxation, this week is all about just making peace and calling it a truce.
+Not all things need to be heated.
+Not all differences in opinion need to escalate into heated arguments.
+And more than anything, we don’t need to constantly be at war with different aspects of ourselves – especially with our inner demons.
 It’s time to just choose the path of peace and focus on relaxing.
 Easier said than done, but it’s not an impossible task.
 Just be patient with yourself and others (don’t roll your eyes).

 In the realm of your professional life, make sure that you’re able to carve out enough ‘break time’ during the workday, and draw firm boundaries during non-business hours.
 Nothing is so urgent that it comes in the way of your much-needed rest and relaxation.